suurjaak/SQLitely/README.md

 the program will function regardless, only with lesser service - lacking Excel import-export or full search syntax.

-Python 2.6 will need the argparse library.
 Python 3 is yet unsupported.

 Attribution